 Like many other teas here on our mega-list, cranberry tea is stocked with antioxidants.
 These antioxidants help protect your skin from damage and prevent the signs of aging.

 And if digestion is one of your concerns, add cranberry to your shortlist right behind ginger and mint.
 Cranberry promotes gut health and inhibits the presence of harmful bacteria in your digestive tract, helping your body run smoothly.
-And as we’ve mentioned before, healthy digestion has a secret hand in your skin’s clarity and well-being.
+As we ’ 'mentioned before, healthy digestion has a secret hand in your skin’s clarity and well-being.

 What about the rest of your well-being?
 If you’ve ever had a UTI, you’re probably acquainted with cranberry’s famous detox abilities.

-In short: this tea is definitely one to add to your rotation.
+In short: this tea is one to add to your rotation.

 Now, if only cranberry could be used in your favorite skincare products. ...Oh wait, it CAN!